 The defined benefit retirement plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended.
 We expect that our future contributions to the defined benefit retirement plan will be based on the minimum funding requirements of the Internal Revenue Code and on the plan's funded status.
 Any significant decline in the fair value of our defined benefit retirement plan assets or other adverse changes to the significant assumptions used to determine the plan's funded status would negatively impact its funded status and could result in increased funding in future periods.
 The impact on the funded status is determined based upon market conditions in effect when we completed our annual valuation.
 During the six months ended June 30, 2018, we made cash contributions to the defined benefit retirement plan of \$3.2 million.
-We anticipate that our remaining contributions to the defined benefit retirement plan in 2018 will be approximately \$2.0 million.
-We fund the postretirement medical benefits throughout the year based on benefits paid.
+We anticipate that our remaining contributions to the defined benefits retirement medical benefits throughout the year based on benefits paid.
 We anticipate that our contributions to fund postretirement medical benefits in 2018 will be approximately \$4.1 million.